3 Social Media Metrics That Matter to Real, Growing Organizations

-Bounce rate is the percentage of people that leave your website after only viewing one page.
-In a literal sense your audience is seeing your content, clicking it, and arriving on your landing page.
+Bounce rate is the percentage of people that quickly leave your website after only viewing one page.

-If they leave your bounce rate increases, if they stick around and look at something else on your website your bounce rate decreases.
+If a visitor leaves quickly after they arrive your bounce rate increases, if they stick around and go on to view more pages your bounce rate decreases.

 It's an important metric to monitor because you can compare it to your other sources of traffic in terms of the ROI it's bringing your business.